vsanthanam/NetworkReachability/README.md

 ![Swift Version](https://img.shields.io/badge/Swift-5.6-critical)
 ![Platform Info](https://img.shields.io/badge/Platforms-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS-inactive)

 NetworkReachability is a replacement for Apple's [SystemConfiguration](https://developer.apple.com/documentation/systemconfiguration) [Network Reachability APIs](https://developer.apple.com/documentation/systemconfiguration/scnetworkreachability?language=swift).
-Because thiese APIs were originally written in C, they are old and cumbersome to use from Swift.
+Because these APIs were originally written in C, they are old and cumbersome to use from Swift.
 NetworkReachability wraps these APIs in Swift and provides a modern interface for the most common use cases.

 NetworkReachability supports synchronous reachability queries, as well as constant asynchronous reachability observation via the following mechanisms: